 Woodin’s teams have excelled academically during his tenure.
-100% of his seniors have graduated and recently the WBCA honored MSUB’s 2012-13 squad as an academic top 25 team in the nation as they earned a 3.50 cumulative team GPA.
-This marked the sixth consecutive year that MSUB has been ranked in the academic top 25 by the WBCA.
-Furthermore, MSUB has registered the top women's basketball team GPA for the last four years in the GNAC.
+The WBCA honored MSUB’s 2013-14 squad as an academic top-25 team in the nation as they earned a 3.656 cumulative team GPA.
+That marked the seventh consecutive year MSUB has been ranked in the academic top-25 by the WBCA.
+With the 3.656, the team was ranked No. 6 in the nation for NCAA Div.
+II institutions.
+In 2014-15, the Yellowjackets registered a 3.4 cumulative GPA.
+The 'Jackets have also earned five GNAC academic titles for women's basketball over the past eight years.

-Woodin became the Yellowjacket women’s eleventh head basketball coach when he took over on July 23, 2004.
+Woodin became the Yellowjacket women’s 11th head basketball coach when he took over on July 23, 2004.

-Before the Montana High School Association moved the girls’ basketball season to the winter, Woodin was a part time assistant coach at MSU Billings from 2000-2003.
-Responsible for practice and game planning, recruiting, scouting, individual skill development, travel and coordinating the Billings Bees camps, Woodin helped the Lady Yellowjackets to two NCAA Tournament appearances in three seasons.
+Before the Montana High School Association moved the girls’ basketball season to the winter, Woodin was a part-time assistant coach at MSU Billings from 2000-03.
+Responsible for practice and game planning, recruiting, scouting, individual skill development, travel and coordinating the Billings Bees camps, Woodin helped the Lady Yellowjackets to two NCAA tournament appearances in three seasons.
 Woodin also teaches many HHP courses at MSUB.

 Woodin was the head girls’ basketball coach at Billings West High School from 1994-2004.
 In that time, he led the Lady Bears to a 138-81 record (.630), including back-to-back Class AA state titles in 2003 and 2004.
 Woodin’s Bears were a perfect 23-0 in 2004’s title run and won the final 36 games Woodin coached at the school.
 He earned Montana AA Coach of the Year honors in 2003 and 2004, and was a finalist for the award in 1999 and 2002.